Aaron’s Family 1924

 The Rabbi of Bilky

 Rabbi Naftali Weiss, on the left.
-Ironically, he was one of Aaron’s greatest adversaries, because he preached prayer instead of resistance.
+Ironically, he was one of Aaron’s greatest adversaries, because he preached prayer instead of resistance or escape to Palestine.
 This photo was taken at his arrival at Auschwitz in 1944.

 Max, Aaron’s best friend, late 1930s